ros2/rclc/rclc_examples/README.md

 # The rclc_examples package

 The rclc_examples package provides an example for the LET-Exector.
-- [example_executor.c](example_executor.c) provides the example for the LET-Executor.
-It creates one publisher and one subscriber and configures the LET-Executor accordingly.
+- [example_executor.c](example_executor.c) provides the example for the RCLC-Executor.
+It creates one publisher and one subscriber and configures the RCLC-Executor accordingly.
 Then the spin_some() function is demonstrated.
-- [example_executor_convenience.c](example_executor_convenience.c) provides the example for the LET-Executor with the convenience functions from rclc.
-It creates one publisher and one subscriber and configures the LET-Executor accordingly.
+- [example_executor_convenience.c](example_executor_convenience.c) provides the example for the RCLC-Executor with the convenience functions from rclc.
+It creates one publisher and one subscriber and configures the RCLC-Executor accordingly.
 Then the spin_some() function is demonstrated.

 In this example, the reduction of code lines for configuring the RCL objects if using the rclc convenience functions is about 24% (from 97 LoC to 74 LoC).

-## Example LET-Executor
+## Example RCLC-Executor
 **Step 1** Setup ROS 2 Workspace

 Open a terminal with ROS 2 workspace.
 Assuming that the ROS 2 installation resides in `/opt/ros/eloquent`, setup